-A: Whether you utilize bullet points, (short) paragraphs, or a combination of the two when formatting your resume comes down to two things:
+A: There is no one correct way to write a resume, and both bullet points or paragraph formats are acceptable.
+Whether you utilize bullet points, (short) paragraphs, or a combination of the two when formatting your resume comes down to two things:

-You have roughly 7 seconds to establish a message and communicate your qualifications in a way that leaves a lasting and positive impression with hiring managers.
-This means that your content needs to be easy to scan and read through fairly quickly because you risk losing their attention in mounds upon mounds of verbiage.
+You have roughly 7 seconds to establish a message and communicate your message in a way that leaves a lasting and positive impression with hiring managers.
+So the content on your resume – Experience, Skills, Education, Summary – needs to be easy to scan and read through quickly in order to avoid losing their attention and muddling your message among too much text.

-The thing to be aware of is that in this “bullets versus paragraphs debate”, there’s potential to go wrong in either scenario.
+When it comes to bullet points versus paragraphs on the resume, there is potential to go wrong in either scenario.
 If your information is ineffectively displayed in a lengthy list of bullet points, an overly-wordy paragraph, or any other format that doesn’t lend itself well to scanning through, your message will be lost and your audience will miss pertinent information that qualifies you for the role.

-If you can condense the description into a 3-4 line paragraph, then do so.
-When using a bulleted list, try to keep it between 4-8 bullet points, with each point ideally taking up no more than 1-2 lines.
+A good strategy is to condense your job description into a brief 3-4 line paragraph.
+When using a bulleted list, try to keep it between 5-8 bullet points, with each point ideally taking up no more than 1-2 lines.

-My preference is actually to combine the two, when possible.
+Particularly when dealing with lengthier job descriptions and more detail, I find it effective to break up the next by utilizing a combination of BOTH bullets and paragraphs.
 Start off the description with a brief 1-2 line high-level summary of the role, followed by supporting bullet points around your specific responsibilities, contributions, and accomplishments.
 You may even decide to separate out your accomplishments into their own section beneath your responsibilities, and label it something like “Key Accomplishments” or “Select Highlights”.